joaocarvalhoopen/Non-Sleep_Rest/README.md

 ## Disclaimer

 I'm not a neuroscientist, I'm not even a scientist.
 I'm just a simple person that experimented those two techniques and to myself they appeared to work.
 But regard, that the placebo effect can always creep on any person.
 But I convinced myself sufficiently to experiment with those two techniques, by following what was said in Huberman Lab, by Prof. Andrew Huberman.
 I trust his knowledgeable advice.
-If you do this stuff to it at your own risc.
-I not giving advice to anyone about this, I am just document it for my personal future memory.
+If you do this stuff do it at your own risk.
+I'm not giving advice to anyone about this, I am just documenting it for my personal future memory.

+## License
+The code license for the small program that generates the 40Hz Binaural Beats is MIT Open Source License.

 ## Have fun